datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L05-vector-raster-integration-advanced.md

     ## with 1 features
     ## It has 14 fields

-    #Imported in L02: .csv to Shapefile in R
+    # Imported in  Vector 02: .csv to Shapefile in R
-    #import raster Canopy Height Model (CHM)
+    # import raster Canopy Height Model (CHM)
     chm_HARV <-
       raster("NEON-DS-Airborne-Remote-Sensing/HARV/CHM/HARV_chmCrop.tif")